Glimesh/broadcast-box/README.md

 Broadcast Box uses WebRTC for broadcast and playback.
 By using WebRTC instead of RTMP and HLS you get the fastest experience possible.

-### Peer-to-Peer (if you need it)
-With Broadcast Box you can serve your video without a public IP or forwarding ports!
-Run Broadcast Box on the same machine that you are running OBS, and share your video with the world!
-WebRTC comes with P2P technology, so users can broadcast and playback video without paying for dedicated servers.

 ### Latest in Video Compression
 With WebRTC you get access to the latest in video codecs.
-With AV1 you can send the same video quality with a (INSERT MARKETING NUMBERS) reduction in bandwidth.
+With AV1 you can send the same video quality with a [50%](https://engineering.fb.com/2018/04/10/video-engineering/av1-beats-x264-and-libvpx-vp9-in-practical-use-case/) reduction in bandwidth required.

 ### Broadcast all angles
 WebRTC allows you to upload multiple video streams in the same session.
 Now you can